sourceincite/sourceincite.github.io/_posts/0000-00-00-strike-three-symlinking-your-way-to-unauthenticated-access-against-cisco-ucs-director.md

   </filter-mapping>
 ```

-<p class="cn" markdown="1">Upon inspection of the `RestAuth` filter, there doesn't seem to be a way to bypass this filter after [CVE-2019-1937](https://tools.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-20190821-imcs-ucs-authby).
+Upon inspection of the `RestAuth` filter, there doesn't seem to be a way to bypass this filter after [CVE-2019-1937](https://tools.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-20190821-imcs-ucs-authby).
 However, it maybe possible to find a forwarding servlet/filter that we can reach unauthenticated that will reach the API for us.
-As it turns out, in another web application that was exposed, there is.</p>
+As it turns out, in another web application that was exposed, there is.

-<p class="cn" markdown="1">Forwarding filters/servlets are interesting because they allow a attacker to bypass any remaining filters to the target servlet.
+Forwarding filters/servlets are interesting because they allow a attacker to bypass any remaining filters to the target servlet.
 Let's try to understand this with a real example.
-Inside of the `/opt/infra/web_cloudmgr/apache-tomcat/webapps/cloupia/WEB-INF/web.xml` file we see:</p>
+Inside of the `/opt/infra/web_cloudmgr/apache-tomcat/webapps/cloupia/WEB-INF/web.xml` file we see:

 ```xml
     <filter-mapping>